Interactive Investor

 Yes, you can have both a Lifetime ISA (LISA) and a Stocks and Shares ISA

 You are allowed to contribute to both these types of ISA in the same tax year.
-You can split your £20,000 annual ISA allowance between each type of ISA account that you have.
-This includes Cash ISA, LISA, and a Stocks and Shares ISA.
+You can split your £20,000 annual ISA allowance between the ISAs that you have.
+This includes Cash ISA and Stocks and Shares ISAs.
+But you can only contribute to one Lifetime ISA in the tax year, and only up to £4,000 of your overall allowance.

 Remember, you can only pay in up to £4,000 into your LISA each tax year, and this comes out of your £20,000 annual ISA allowance.